computationalcognitivescience/lovelace/content/_part_iii/sim_coherence.md

 {% question %}
 In your own words, what is the goal of computational level modeling?
 And what is the goal of algorithmic level modeling?
 Is one better than the other?
 Why (not)?

+{% hidden Hint %}
+Marr's (1982) levels provide different kinds of explanations.
+{% endhidden %}

+{% hidden Hint %}
+At the computational level, we ask the question, 'what is the nature of the problem solved by the capacity?'
+An answer to this question comes in the form of a formally worked out input-output mapping.
+At the algorithmic level, we ask:
+'how is the input-output mapping that characterizes the capacity computed?'
+An answer to this question comes in the form of an algorithm: a step-by-step procedure computing the input-output mapping.
+{% endhidden %}

-{% endquestion %}
+{% hidden Hint %}

-{% marginnote 'mn-id-levels-example' 'For example, take word processing.
+For example, take word processing.
 A computational level theory may explain the nature of the transformation of an acoustic signal into a word.
 It may explain that the transformation has certain properties such as abstraction and ambiguity.
 An algorithmic level theory of the same phenomenon will explain what processing steps need to take place to compute the transition from signal into word.
 Such an account will be able to explain the order in which the sub-computations are executed.
-Is the acoustic signal first segregated and then processed by part, or is it processed as a whole?' %}
+Is the acoustic signal first segregated and then processed by part, or is it processed as a whole?
-Marr's (1982) levels provide different kinds of explanations.
-At the computational level, we ask the question, 'what is the nature of the problem solved by the capacity?'
-An answer to this question comes in the form of a formally worked out input-output mapping as you've learned in [Part II](/lovelace/content/part2).
-At the algorithmic level, we ask: 'how is the input-output mapping that characterizes the capacity computed?'
-An answer to this question comes in the form of an algorithm: a step-by-step procedure computing the input-output mapping.
-Not one type of theory is &apos;better&apos;
-than the other and depending on one&apos;s research focus a particular level might be more relevant.
+{% endhidden %}

+{% endquestion %}

+It is good
-In the end, however, a full explanation of the capacity requires theories at all three of Marr's levels.
-In such a tri-level theory it is important that there is internal consistency between the levels.
+to realize that there is ongoing discussion about the explanatory contributions of the levels (see e.g. Peebles,  & Cooper, 2015).
+Here, we take the position that each level of explanation has a non-redundant explanatory contribution to make (Bechtel & Shagrir, 2015, Egan, 2017); and that in the end a full explanation of the capacity requires theories at all three of Marr's levels.
+Moreover, we acknowledge that in such a tri-level theory, it is important that there is internal consistency between the levels (Blokpoel, 2018).
 Consistency means that the mapping computed at each level is equivalent:

 $$
 \begin{eqnarray}